-This unit will enable you to critically examine current research concerning well-being and resilience in Christian ministry, surveying the unique dynamics of Christian ministry and particular resources and demands associated with longevity.
-You will explore a theological understanding of the human person, goals, and human capabilities/limitations related to resilience and well-being, and develop methods, tools, and holistic practices to improve self-awareness and assist with long-term well-being and engagement in vocational Christian ministry.
+This subject will enable you to critically examine current research concerning well-being and resilience in Christian ministry, surveying the unique dynamics of Christian ministry and particular resources and demands associated with longevity.
+You will explore a theological understanding of the human person, goals, and human capabilities and limitations related to resilience and well-being, and develop methods, tools, and holistic practices to improve self-awareness and assist with long-term well-being and engagement in vocational Christian ministry.

-This unit is taught at level 9 as part of Ridley’s Master of Theological Studies and Doctor of Ministry courses.
-Students are expected to demonstrate a capacity for independent research-driven perspectives on children’s and youth ministry.
-In addition to the time spent in intensive classes, students should allow 8-10 hours of study time per week for this advanced unit.
+This subject is taught at level 9 as part of Ridley’s Master of Theological Studies and Doctor of Ministry courses.
+Students are expected to demonstrate a capacity for independent research-driven perspectives on the subject content.
+In addition to the time spent in intensive classes, students should allow 8-10 hours of study time per week for this advanced subject.